Learn About Mental Health

 Depression

 After years of working hard at your job each day, you’ve just been laid off.
 You feel sad, tired and emotionally drained.
-The last thing you feel like doing is getting out of bed in the morning.
+The last thing you want to do is getting out of bed in the morning.
 This sadness is a natural part of being human and feeling this way for a few days is normal.
 In fact, many people hear people say “I’m depressed” in their day-to-day life when they are talking about that low feeling that we can all have from time to time.
 But if these sad feelings last for more than a couple of weeks and you start noticing that it’s affecting your life in a big way, you may be suffering from an illness called depression.

 Eating Disorders